brgman/aronbergman/README.md

 **Agenda42** is a web application that helps students at [École 42](https://42.fr) efficiently manage their time and campus activities — all in one place:
 - Slots where you’re assigned as a peer evaluator
 - Your own project evaluations
 - Events you’ve signed up for
+- Integration (sending query parameters) with friends42 to search for a student in the cluster.

 No more unexpected `-TIG` for missed events!
 In addition to tracking, the app also provides **full control over slots and events**.